linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 2. **Write the script**:

-   Here's the updated and cleaned-up script that generates an OTP, sends a Pushbullet notification for approval, and processes the user's response:
+   Here's the updated script that generates an OTP, sends a Pushbullet notification for approval, and processes the user's response:

    ```bash
    #!/bin/bash